quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+Of the 5 user stories that we have worked on, 3 of them pass all of their acceptance criteria, and the other 2 pass some of their acceptance criteria.

+Turns - Players successfully switch between turns when one is finished.
+Although not a bug with turns directly, both players see their own pieces as red.

+Quit Game - Players can easily quit a game by clicking the resign button or closing the window.
+The player still playing the game doesn't know that the other person left.
+Also, the session of the player who was still playing can no longer see other players in the player lobby after they sign out.

+Sign Out - Players are taken to a sign out screen up on signing out and are no longer shown in the home page to other players.

+Illegal Moves - The player cannot move pieces on top of other pieces, or on a white space.
+However, other formed of Illegal moves such as moving across 2 diagonal spaces aren't prohibited.

+Simple Move - The player can drag and drop the selected piece to their desired space, but the change doesn't persist when their turn ends.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage